All Products

 const client = new OSS({

 // Replace yourregion with the region where the bucket is located.
-For example, if the bucket is in the China (Hangzhou) region, set the Region to oss-cn-hangzhou.
+For example, if the bucket is in the China (Hangzhou) region, set the region to oss-cn-hangzhou.

 region: 'yourregion',

 // Obtain access credentials from environment variables.
-Before running this example, make sure that the OSS_ACCESS_KEY_ID and OSS_ACCESS_KEY_SECRET environment variables are set.
+Before you run this sample code, make sure that the OSS_ACCESS_KEY_ID and OSS_ACCESS_KEY_SECRET environment variables are set.

 accessKeyId: process.env.OSS_ACCESS_KEY_ID,